dani8439/slice-nyc/README.md

 1. For the repository and clone it.
 2. Run `bundle install` to install gems.
 3. Set up the database with `rake db:create` and `rake db:migrate`
 4. Seed the database with `rake db:seed`.
+(Do not skip this step, otherwise you won't have any data to work with for certain categories).
 5. The app uses the dotenv gem for environment variables.
 Create a `.env` file in the root of the app and add `FACEBOOK_KEY=your_key` and `FACEBOOK_SECRET=your_secret`.
-If you do not already have a Facebook developer account, you will need to do so in order to get these keys through Oauth on Facebook for developers.
+If you do not already have a Facebook developer account, you will need to do so in order to get these keys through Oauth on Facebook for developers, in order to log in through Facebook.
 6. Run `rails s` and navigate to `http://localhost:3000`.

 ## Notes: